remotomasi/ngrib/README.md

 # ngrib
-Download of weather data directly from NOAA using bash.
+Download and plot of weather data directly from NOAA using bash.

 ### Prerequisites